Hide & Seek Festival 2026

 - Do you have to camp?
 No — non-camping tickets are available.

-- Early access: Thursday arrival is available with an add-on (no artists playing on Thursday).
+- Early access: Thursday arrival is available with an add-on.

-- Upgrades: boutique / pre-pitched options and facility upgrades are listed (premium toilets + warm showers).
+- Upgrades: boutique / pre-pitched options and facility upgrades are listed.

 - Campervans: campervan pitches are stated as not available.

-If you’re not camping, choose a base that keeps transport simple.
+If you are not camping, choose a base that keeps transport simple.

 - Lowest stress: stay near Stafford or Telford for station + shuttle access.

-- More choice: Wolverhampton has more hotels, but you’ll rely on longer transfers.
+- More choice: Wolverhampton has more hotels, but transfers are longer.

 Security & entry